jbarbourmoore/Cryptography-Exploration/README.md

 ### Multiplicative Cypher

-The multiplicative cypher is also a very simple example of a cypher.
+I implemented a version of the multiplicative cypher in Python.The multiplicative cypher is also a very simple example of a cypher.
 It relies on multiplying every character in a message by the same value before calculating the modulus.
 For example if you were to encrypt "def" with a shift value of four the result would be "mqu".
 The idea is that, without the knowing the multiplication value, it is harder to find the original message.
-While it relies on more calculation than the caesar cypher, the multiplicative cypher is still limited by the number of letters in the alphabet, it is also trivial to brute force.
+While it relies on more calculation than the caesar cypher, the multiplicative cypher is still limited and is trivial to brute force.

 <img
     style="display: block; margin-left: auto; margin-right: auto; width: 100%;"